1Shakuntala/Target-List/README.md

 The backend is built using Spring Boot with RESTful APIs, and the frontend uses React.js for a dynamic user experience.
 Users can create, update, and delete tasks, set deadlines, and receive notifications for important reminders.

-## Features

-- User authentication and login system
-- Create, read, update, and delete tasks (CRUD)
-- Task categorization and status tracking
-- Responsive and user-friendly interface
-- Notification system to remind users about deadlines

 ## 📸 App Screenshots

 ### 🔐 Login Page